 That’s the dilemma CNN describes concisely in an article describing the aftermath of Trump’s claim to have been the victim of voter fraud, despite his victory.
 Here’s the dilemma in a nutshell:

-"Trump's penchant for peddling conspiracy theories and attacking critics and media organizations on Twitter is unprecedented, and has been cause for concern among journalists and media watchdogs who are wrestling with how to cover a president who is a leading source of misinformation."Most INTERESTING FINDS on Amazon]
+“Trump’s penchant for peddling conspiracy theories and attacking critics and media organizations on Twitter is unprecedented, and has been cause for concern among journalists and media watchdogs who are wrestling with how to cover a president who is a leading source of misinformation.”Up to 70% off on Hottest Amazon Deals]